jonad/stanford_cs224u_fall_2020/distributed_word_representations/README.md

 This module explores techniques for building distributed representations - vectors that encode the meanings of linguistic units.
 It focuses mainly on distributional representations - the special case where data come entirely from co-occurrences counts in corpora.
 The resulting models are called vector space models (VSMs).

+## Applications

+1. Useful for all NLP tasks.

-Topics presented include the following:
+## Topics presented include the following:

 1. Matrix Design Techniques: co-occurrences count between the lexical items and linguistic contexts.
 2. Reweighting Schemes: techniques used to amplify the important, the trustworthy, the unusual information; and deemphasize the mundane and the quirky information.
 3. Dimensionality reduction: techniques used to reduce the dimensions of the vector space model